Nobel Prize: Trio win 2024 award for economics – DW – 10/14/2024

 Acemoglu, Johnson, and Robinson are highly influential economists and political scientists, particularly known for their collaborations on the relationship between political institutions, economic development, and long-term prosperity.

-The three economists "have demonstrated the importance of societal institutions for a country's prosperity," the Nobel committee of the Royal Swedish Academy of Sciences said.
+"Reducing the vast differences in income between countries is one of our time's greatest challenges.
+The laureates have demonstrated the importance of societal institutions for a country's prosperity," Jakob Svensson, Chair of the Committee for the Prize in Economic Sciences said.

+"Societies with a poor rule of law and institutions that exploit the population do not generate growth or change for the better," the award organizers added on their website.

 Economics a latecomer to the Nobel series